jbertrand89/matching_based_fsar/README.md

   * diagonal
   * linear

-### Model zoo

 The following Table recaps all the scripts to
 * download models
-* run inference on the pre-saved episodes
+* run inference on pre-saved episodes
-* run inference using the dataloader.
+* run inference, general case

-The following subsections describe each steps for the example of the Chamfer++ matching.
+* training

 <table>
   <thead>